gig3r-com/giger/README.md

 Welcome to the Giger Web App!
 This application simulates a dystopian cyberpunk world where players can interact with various gigs and immerse themselves in the futuristic setting.

+Test branch, do not merge PR or env will be closed.

 ## Installation

 Before you start, make sure you have Node.js and npm (Node Package Manager) installed on your machine.

-# Clone the repository:
+# Clone the repository

 git clone <repository-url>
 Navigate to the project directory:

 cd giger

-## Install dependencies:
+## Install dependencies

 npm install
 Running the App
 To start the development server and run the application, follow these steps:

-## Run the development server:
+## Run the development server

 npm run dev
-Open your web browser and visit: http://localhost:5137 You should now see the Giger Web App running in your browser.
+Open your web browser and visit: <http://localhost:5137>
+You should now see the Giger Web App running in your browser.

 Features